Lac-Mégantic rail disaster: Changes to operations and procedures

-In Maine, state transportation authorities have contacted all rival freight operators in-state to establish a contingency plan; if MMA ceases operation, U.S. federal law requires a trustee keep the line operating until a buyer is found because of the MMA's status as a monopoly in many communities.
-The U.S. has no requirement that privately owned railways carry liability insurance.
+In Maine, state transportation authorities contacted all rival freight operators in-state to establish a contingency plan; if MMA ceased operation, U.S. federal law required a trustee keep the line operating until a buyer was found because of the MMA's status as a monopoly in many communities.
+The U.S. had no requirement that privately owned railways carry liability insurance.